FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Preparatory section

 \subsubsection{Useful consequences}

-Following Chapter 5 of \cite{llibrebook}, we list some useful consequences of the theory described above. \\ \begin{enumerate} \item If $y \in \mathbb{S}^1$ is an infinite singular point, then $-y$ is also a singular point. \item Since the local behavior near $-y$ is the local behavior near $y$ multiplied by $(-1)^{d-1}$, then: \begin{enumerate} \item the orientation of the orbits changes when the degree $d$ is even. \item if $d$ is even and $y\in \mathbb{S}^1$ is a stable node of $p(\mathbf{X})$, then $-y$ is an unstable node. \end{enumerate} \item Infinite singular points appear in pairs of diametrically opposite points so that it is enough to study half of them.
-Using the degree of the vector field one can determine the other half. \item The integral curves of $\mathbb{S}^2$ are symmetric with respect to the origin, such that it is sufficient to represent the flow of $p(\mathbf{X})$ only in the closed northern hemisphere, the so called Poincar\'e disc. \end{enumerate}
+Following Chapter 5 of \cite{llibrebook}, we list some useful consequences of the theory described above. \\ \begin{enumerate} \item Whenever $y \in \mathbb{S}^1$ is an infinite singular point, so is $-y$. \item The local behaviour near $-y$ is that near $y$ scaled by $(-1)^{d-1}$. \item Because infinite singular points arise in pairs, it is sufficient to examine just half of them.
+The rest can be inferred via the vector field's degree. \item The integral curves on \(\mathbb{S}^2\) are symmetric around \((0,0)\), so it suffices to depict the flow of \(p(\mathbf{X})\) in the closed northern hemisphere.\\ \end{enumerate}